Often, the first step one takes to optimize one’s website for the search engines involves keyword research.

 Or you could get some pleasant surprises… like the time I grew a tomato plant and had it last for more than two years, when I’d heard that one usually must replant every year.
 Not in Florida, apparently, or at least not with that particular plant!
 But you’re not going to know unless you do the research.

 Research is Everything

 You wouldn’t even begin to create a full-scale garden without researching your plants, and you shouldn’t even begin to create a full-scale website without doing your keyword research.
 Just like the plants, keywords are the key elements to your website; it’s what the site is all about.
 Yes, I know, it’s all about content and giving a good experience to the user (and helping you conduct your business, of course), but your content grows from the categories you choose, and those categories are your keywords.

 Keywords are like tomatoes; raw or cooked, you can use them in everything.
 And plenty of people do.
 This luscious red fruit happily goes into salads, pizza, stews, soups, chili, on burgers (as both tomato slices and ketchup), pasta sauce, and so much more.
-As deGeyter points out, “keywords can help you build navigation, titles, descriptions, content and blog posts!”
+If you do keyword research right, think about intent, how you can organize and cluster them, keywords can help you build navigation, titles, descriptions, content and blog posts.